core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Compared with Section 5.4 of {{RFC8613}}, the 'algorithms' array in the aad_array additionally includes:

-* 'alg_countersign', which contains the Counter Signature Algorithm from the Common Context (see {{ssec-common-context}}).
-This parameter has the value specified in the "Value" field of the Counter Signature Parameters Registry (see {{iana-cons-cs-params}}) for this counter signature algorithm.
+* 'alg_countersign', which specifies Counter Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
+This parameter MUST encode the value of Counter Signature Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this counter signature algorithm.

-* 'par_countersign', which contains the Counter Signature Parameters from the Common Context (see {{ssec-common-context}}).
-This parameter contains the counter signature parameters encoded as specified in the "Parameters" field of the Counter Signature Parameters Registry (see {{iana-cons-cs-params}}), for the used counter signature algorithm.
-If the Counter Signature Parameters in the Common Context is empty, 'par_countersign' MUST be encoding the CBOR simple value Null.
+* 'par_countersign', which specifies Counter Signature Parameters from the Common Context (see {{ssec-common-context-cs-params}}).
+This parameter is encoded as follows.

+   - Let V be the array in the "Capabilities" column of the "COSE Key Types" Registry, in the entry for the key type associated to Counter Signature Algorithm.
+V\[i\] denotes the i-th element of V, i = (0 ...
+N-1).
+   - If Counter Signature Parameters has no value, 'par_countersign' MUST be encoding the CBOR simple value Null.
+   - If Counter Signature Parameters has a single value, 'par_countersign' MUST be encoding that value, with the same CBOR type of V\[1\].
+   - If Counter Signature Parameters is an array Z of N-1 elements, 'par_countersign' MUST be encoding a CBOR array of N-1 elements.
+The i-th element of the CBOR array MUST encode the value of Z\[i\], with the same CBOR type of V\[i+1\].

-* 'par_countersign_key', which contains the Counter Signature Key Parameters from the Common Context (see {{ssec-common-context}}).
-This parameter contains the counter signature key parameters encoded as specified in the "Parameters" field of the Counter Signature Key Parameters Registry (see {{iana-cons-cs-key-params}}), for the used counter signature algorithm.
-If the Counter Signature Key Parameters in the Common Context is empty, 'par_countersign_key' MUST be encoding the CBOR simple value Null.
+* 'par_countersign_key', which specifies Counter Signature Key Parameters from the Common Context (see {{ssec-common-context-cs-key-params}}).
+This parameter is encoded as follows.

+   - Let V be the array in the "Capabilities" column of the "COSE Key Types" Registry, in the entry for the key type associated to Counter Signature Algorithm.
+V\[i\] denotes the i-th element of V, i = (0 ...
+N-1).
+   - If Counter Signature Key Parameters has no value, 'par_countersign_key' MUST be encoding the CBOR simple value Null.
+   - If Counter Signature Key Parameters has a single value, 'par_countersign_key' MUST be encoding that value as a CBOR integer or text string, consistently with the "Value" field for this key type in the "COSE Key Types" Registry.
+   - If Counter Signature Key Parameters is an array Z of N elements, 'par_countersign_key' MUST be encoding a CBOR array of N elements.
+In particular:
+      * The first element of the CBOR array MUST encode the value of Z\[0\] as a CBOR integer or text string, consistently with the "Value" field for this key type in the "COSE Key Types" Registry.
+      * The i-th element of the CBOR array, i = (1 ...
+N-1), MUST encode the value of Z\[i\], with the same CBOR type of V\[i\].

 ### external_aad for Signing ### {#sec-cose-object-ext-aad-sign}

-The external_aad for signing (see Section 4.4 of {{RFC8152}}) used in group mode is identical to the external_aad for encryption (see {{sec-cose-object-ext-aad-enc}}) with the addition of the OSCORE option, see {{fig-ext-aad-signing}}.
+The external_aad for signing (see Section 4.4 of {{I-D.ietf-cose-rfc8152bis-struct}}) used in group mode is identical to the external_aad for encryption (see {{sec-cose-object-ext-aad-enc}}) with the addition of the OSCORE option, see {{fig-ext-aad-signing}}.

 ~~~~~~~~~~~ CDDL